 Sponsors and collaborators

 Research collaborators have included the Victoria and Albert Museum, The National Archives, Nottingham City Museums and Galleries, The Natural History Museum.
+Since 2017 he has developed an East Midlands Textile Heritage Network of museums and businesses near to Nottingham.

 Professor Fisher's commercial consultancy has included work for leading packaging manufacturers including Crown Plc and Amcor Flexibles to uncover consumers' interpretations of physical features of containers and plastic packaging materials.